-Co-Teaching Lesson Planning Sheet ۵ Date/Time of planning session ning session

-Date(s) of lesson Goal(s) for this planning session: I

-Strategy/ ies to be used: Observe Assist Assist Station Parallel Station Parallel Supplemental Alternative/Differentiated Team

-Teacher #1: Teacher #2 .#2

-Standard(s) for lesson:

-Roles/Responsibilities:

-Space (classroom set-up) considerations: S S

-Materials necessary and who will be responsible:

-Tips to remember:

-- bring ideas for modifications and accommodations • - bring ideas for enrichment activities • - when planning together work on what you'll be co-teaching • - focus on communication; planning/teaming takes time • - divvy up the work .

-- don't use co-planning time to plan what you're doing on your own for the lesson outline questions to be used for parallel, station, etc. ••• - discuss a variety of assessment strategies •

-- have an attitude that we're both teaching! •

-Copyright 2015, The Academy for Co-Facehing and Collaboration at St. Cloud State University & TWH Consulting Original Research Funded by a US Department of Education, Teacher Quality Enhancement Partnership Grant he application process for student teaching begins the semester before student teaching.
+Co-Teaching Lesson Planning Sheet ă Date/Time of planning session ning session Date(s) of lesson Goal(s) for this planning session: Strategy/jes to be used: Observe Assist Station Parallel Supplemental Alternative/Differentiated Team Teacher #1:Teacher #2 .#2 Standard(s) for lesson: Roles/Responsibilities: Space (classroom set-up) considerations: Materials necessary and who will be responsible: Tips to remember: bring ideas for modifications and accommodations bring ideas for enrichment activities when planning together work on what you'll be co-teaching focus on communication: planning/teaming takes time divvy up the work don't use outline qu discuss a have an a don't use co-planning time to plan what you' outline questions to be used for parallel, st discuss a variety of assessment strategies have an attitude that we're both teaching! don't use co-planning time to plan what you're doing on your own for the lesson outline questions to be used for parallel, station, etc. discuss a variety of assessment strategies have an attitude that we're both teaching! he lesson Copyri ight 2015, The A Original Resear a dsmy for Co-Teaching a hFundedby a US Departn Copyright 2015, The Academy for Co-Teaching and Collaboration at St. Cloud State University & TWH Consulting Original Research Funded by a US Department of Education, Teacher Quality Enhancement Partnership Grant WH Consulting artnership Grant he application process for student teaching begins the semester before student teaching.
 Students are informed by LISTSERV, announcements, and flyers of upcoming important dates relating to the application process.
 All students must apply to student teach.